discreetlogcontracts/dlcspecs/Messaging.md

 1. type: 42768 (`contract_info_v0`)
 2. data:
+   * [`bigsize`:`nb_outcomes`]
    * [`sha256`:`outcome_1`]
    * [`u64`:`outcome_1_local_payout`]
    * ...
    * [`sha256`:`outcome_n`]
    * [`u64`:`outcome_n_local_payout`]

-This type of contract info is a simple enumeration where the value `n` is omitted from being explicitly included as it can be derived from the length field of the TLV.
+This type of contract info is a simple enumeration of pairs of the hash of an outcome value with the corresponding payout for the local party.

 ### The `oracle_info` Type